 The cross is different from the everyday trials and difficulties that everyone experiences.
 Often people confuse the two, and would make them the same.
 The essential difference between the cross and trials is that the cross is suffering which results from obedience to Christ.
 Trials are involuntary.
 They just happen because we live in a fallen world.
-Bearing the cross is voluntary.
+The cross is voluntary.
 It results from our choice to follow Jesus.

-Not all suffering is the cross, either, ... even when we might like to think it is in "the line of duty".
+Not all suffering is the cross, even when we might think it is in "the line of duty".

 Sometimes we experience suffering because we go about things the wrong way.
 We are not mature or skilled enough to avoid hurting others, or getting hurt ourselves.
 Our own short-sightedness, lack of compassion or lack of understanding gets us into situations where we are offensive to others, and we are rebuffed or even attacked.
-At times, we may mix selfishness with otherwise proper motives, and end up creating a "holy mess", ...and get hurt in the process.
+Sometimes our own selfishness is mixed with proper motives, and we end up creating a "holy mess", and get hurt in the process.

 Sometimes we suffer because of over-involvement.
-This is not the cross, at all.
+It is not the cross, at all.
 We are suffering because we are trying to do more that God ever asked us to, and we are spreading ourselves too thin.
 We, and our loved ones, will pay a price of pain that is caused by a self-agenda, not by God's leading.

 Sometimes we suffer when we should confront.
-There are times when we choose to shrink back from standing up against evil, because of the fear and discomfort of confrontation.
+There are times when we choose to shrink back from standing up against evil because of the fear and discomfort of confrontation.
 We are actually choosing to protect ourselves from the scary consequences of being ridiculed, rejected, or harassed, or having to deal with someone else's rage or tantrum, by just keeping our pain and thoughts to ourselves.
-We may be trying to preserve ourselves (our short-term comfort), but in the process we actually ruin our potential because we don't stand up for what God is showing us.
+Here is an example of where we may be trying to preserve ourselves (our immediate comfort), but in the process we are actually ruining our potential because we never stand up for who we are, or for what God is showing us.